marty90/errant/README.md

 Note that to use the operator-agnostic models, you must specify `universal` for operator and country.

-Usage ERRANT for emluation with a scenario:
+Usage ERRANT for emulation with a scenario:
 ```
 ApplyScenario.py -s scenario.csv -i interface
 ```